tannerklineintz/pytricia-go/README.md

 # Pytricia Go

-A lazy port of pytricia from python to golang.
+A port of [pytricia](https://github.com/jsommers/pytricia) to golang.

 # Usage
 ``` go